 Lawyers can indeed cost a significant amount of money.
 However, your attorney fees can potentially protect you and your properties from far worse consequences.
 Once again, lawyers remove emotions from the conflict and can de-escalate the situation.

-Don’t do the following if your tenant is harassing you:
+Don’t do the following if your resident is harassing you:

 These situations are inevitable, so many investors turn to a property manager’s expertise.
-Property managers such as Evernest have robust screening and underwriting processes to keep out bad tenants.
+Property managers such as Evernest have robust screening and underwriting processes to keep out bad residents.
 They and their attorneys can take the brunt of any harassment for you if harassment does happen.
-Plus, your property manager can quickly fill the vacancy once the nightmare tenant is gone.
+Plus, your property manager can quickly fill the vacancy once the nightmare resident is gone.

 Regardless, don’t let these situations upend your operation.
-Handle them with poise and dignity, move on, and continue providing your tenants with excellent service.
+Handle them with poise and dignity, move on, and continue providing your residents with excellent service.

 Matthew is the CEO of Evernest.
 He is a student of the book Good to Great and is passionate about building the best property management company on the planet (and maybe even the universe if Elon Musk will hurry up).
 You can usually find Matthew at the baseball field with his son, at a dance recital with his daughter, or at his favorite restaurant with his wife, when he’s not in the office.
 And if you can’t find him in any of those places, it probably means he’s traveling.